 What is Cardboard?

 Cardboard, sometimes referred to as corrugated cardboard, is a material that’s made from paper pulp and cellulose.
-The resulting material is strong and light, making it ideal for cardboard boxes and so much more.
+The resulting material is strong and light, making it ideal for boxes and packing material, plus much more besides.

-Some other benefits of cardboard include that it’s recyclable, renewable, reusable, and more.
-There are also several types of cardboard, which can be used in many ways.
+Other benefits of cardboard include that it’s recyclable, renewable and reusable..
+There are also several types of cardboard available, which can be used in many different ways, plus it is a relatively cheap material compared to some others.

 Cardboard is also a material that is much loved by cats!
 But why do cats eat cardboard?
 Can cardboard make cats sick?